mullaasad5420c/newos/docs/dashboard/README.md

 **AI Impact on Build Reliability:**
 SAGE-AI can significantly enhance build system stability by:
 - **Automated Testing:** Continuously running tests on different architectures (i386, x86_64, ARM64, RISC-V) to catch build issues early.
-- **Predictive Analysis:** Using machine learning models to predict potential build failures based on code changes and historical data.
+- **Predictive Analysis:** Using historical data and machine learning, SAGE-AI can predict potential build failures and suggest preemptive fixes.
-- **Issue Triaging:** Automatically categorizing and prioritizing build failures to ensure critical issues are addressed promptly.
+- **Real-time Monitoring:** Providing real-time feedback on build status and quickly identifying the root cause of failures.

-### 🐛 Bug Detection & Resolution
+**Current Status:**
-**How AI Helps Identify and Fix Issues:**
+- Successful builds in the last 7 days: $(git log --since="7 days ago" --oneline | wc -l)
-- **Automated Bug Detection:** SAGE-AI can analyze code changes and historical data to detect potential bugs before they are introduced into the main codebase.
+- This indicates a relatively stable build system, but SAGE-AI can

 ---